addieuwu/2.3-Scope/lesson_1.md

 ### Calculator
 Create a function called calculator(operator) that:
 - asks the user for two numbers
-- does math based on the first number modified by the second number by the operator, ie. numbers = 3 & 4, operator = *, does 3x4
+- does math based on the first number modified by the second number by the operator, ie. numbers = 3 & 4, operator = *, does 3x4;
+Note: for subtraction and addition, assume the first number given by the user is the number being subtracted from, our the numerator

-### Challenge Pythagorean Theorem (Medium)
+### Pythagorean Theorem
 Create a function called pythagorean(legA, legB).
 This function will perform the Pythagorean theorum to solve for the hypotenuse.